Tidal phenomena in the Galactic Center: The curious case of X7: A different orbit for X7

 \section{A different orbit for X7}

 \cite{Peissker2024} derived a different orbit for X7 when compared to the one by \cite{ciurlo2023}.
-A comparison between these orbits can be seen on the left-hand side panel of Figure \ref{fig:peissker2024}.
-The solid red and black lines represent the orbits inferred by \cite{ciurlo2023} and \cite{Peissker2024}, respectively.
-It is clear that there is a large discrepancy between the two orbits.
-Although the uncertainties in \cite{Peissker2024} are smaller by an order of magnitude, the key reason for this different orbit is their L$^\prime$-band data point from 1999 which favors this newly derived orbit.
+A comparison between these orbits can be seen on the top panel of Fig. \ref{fig:peissker2024}.
+It is clear that there is a large discrepancy between the orbits inferred by \cite{ciurlo2023} and \cite{Peissker2024}.
+Although the uncertainties in \cite{Peissker2024} are smaller by an order of magnitude, the key reason for this different orbit is their L$^\prime$-band data point from 1999, which favors this newly derived orbit.

-In order to test if the results of our work are affected by the X7 orbit choice we repeated the analysis but making use of the orbit derived by \cite{Peissker2024}.
-The calculations showed that the closest stars to X7 within the last 200 years are at least 4000~au apart (see right-hand side panel of Figure \ref{fig:peissker2024}).
+To test if the results of our work are affected by the X7 orbit choice, we repeated the analysis but making use of the orbit derived by \cite{Peissker2024}.
+The calculations show that the closest stars to X7 within the last 200 years are at least 4000~au apart (see the bottom panel of Fig. \ref{fig:peissker2024}).
 Bear in mind that our original separation threshold was 1000~au.
-As in this case the separation is at least four times larger the use of a different orbit makes less likely the relation to any of the star candidates.
+As in this case the separation is at least four times larger, the use of a different orbit makes a relation to any of the star candidates less likely.